VODGroup/AccessibilityDocumentation/Sources/AccessibilityDocumentation/Documentation.docc/Articles/Process/DescribeElements.md

 - *Pizza Pepperoni, Pepperoni, Mozzarella. **Button*** – tappable cell should contain button semantic, that's how user will understand that the cell is interactive and can be tapped.
 - *Size, Medium. **Adjustable*** – VoiceOver can change inner value by vertical swipe.

+@Image(source: "TraitsOrder", alt: "Reading order is controlled by designer")

 > Note: Label and Value are separated by comma, but trait represents another sentence and separated by dot automatically.

 > Important: Label and Value are `String` properties, but Trait can be selected only from limited amount of variants.
+>
-Not duplicate trait's textual description inside Label or Value, because different technologies uses trait in different manear, not only for textual description.
+> Not duplicate trait's textual description inside Label or Value, because different technologies uses trait in different manear, not only for textual description.

+### Tutorial

-@Comment {
+@Tutorial() {
-    // TODO: Draw full scheme

 }

-### Tutorial

 Read <doc:AdoptingCell> for example